v0lta/Fourier-Motion-Estimation-and-Segment-Transformation/readme.md

 like to thank Hafez Farazi for coding and Michael Weinmann writing support.

 ###### Example video:
-The gif below shows the true video our estimation prediction correction predictions and a vanilla GRU after
+The gif below shows the true video our estimation prediction correction and a vanilla GRU predictions.
-5000 training iterations.
 Please note that this is not the best possible GRU-performance, the video is meant as a conceptual illustration.
 ![Alt Text](example_video.gif)